PawelLipski/git-machete-blog/blog.md

 This means that the downstream branch (`change-table`) is still in sync with upstream (`develop`), but the upstream branch tip is not the fork point of the downstream branch.
 Translating from git-ese to English, there are probably some other branches on the way between `develop` and `change-table`... and that's exactly the case now.
 You won't come across the yellow edges very often in real-life work with `git machete` -- it can mostly happen when the tree structure has been modified like we just did a moment ago.
-Anyway, since the edge is not green, you should now run `git machete update` to put `change-table` in the direct sync with `develop`.
+Anyway, since the edge is not green, you should now run `git machete update` to rebase `change-table` directly onto `develop`.
-Most likely you'll need to resolve the conflicts (since you're now basically trying to skip the commits introduced by `adjust-reads-prec` and `block-cancel-order` from the history) and you'll surely need to update `drop-location-type` onto `change-table`... but anyway, all it takes is just two `git machete update`s instead of complicated `git rebase`s with 3 parameters!
+Most likely you'll need to resolve the conflicts (since you're now basically trying to skip the commits introduced by `adjust-reads-prec` and `block-cancel-order` from the history of `change-table`) and you'll surely need to update `drop-location-type` onto `change-table`... but anyway, all it takes is just two `git machete update`s instead of complicated `git rebase`s with 3 parameters!

 For the sake of simplicity we didn't mention it in the above section, but if we had a corresponding remote repository,